The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \end{corollary}

-\begin{remark} It is tempting to wonder if \cref{equivariant stretch} (and even \cref{conj:extremepoint}) might be derived from Thurston's \cite[Theorem~8.4]{ThS}.
-The difficulty lies in showing that faces $N_x([\lambda])$ vary Hausdorff continuously with respect to varying $x\in\teich(S)$.
-We prove \cref{equivariant stretch} by showing that stretch vectors with respect to maximal chain-recurrent laminations necessarily arise as the Hausdorff limit of a sequence of shrinking faces of $\mathbf{S}_x$ (\cref{uniquelimit}) and then invoking topological rigidity. \end{remark}
+\begin{remark} It is tempting to wonder if \cref{equivariant stretch 1} (and even \cref{conj:extremepoint}) might be derived from Thurston's \cite[Theorem~8.4]{ThS}.
+The difficulty lies in showing that the faces $N_x([\lambda])$ vary continuously in the Hausdorff topology as $x\in\teich(S)$ varies.
+We prove \cref{equivariant stretch 1} by showing that any stretch vector with respect to maximal chain-recurrent laminations necessarily arises as the Hausdorff limit of a sequence of shrinking faces of $\mathbf{S}_x$ (\cref{uniquelimit}) and then invoking topological rigidity. \end{remark}